resignedangel/marketing-path/Seth_Godin/This-is-Marketing.md

 - Your tactics can make a difference, but your strategy—your commitment to a way of being and a story to be told and a promise to be made—can change everything.
 - If you want to make change, begin by making culture.
 Begin by organizing a tightly knit group.
 Begin by getting people in sync.
 - Culture beats strategy—so much that culture is strategy.

+## Things marketers know

+1. Committed, creative people can change the world (in fact, they’re the only ones who do).
+You can do it right now, and you can make more change than you can possibly imagine.
+2. You cannot change everyone; therefore, asking, “Who’s it for?” can focus your actions and help you deal with the nonbelievers (in your head and in the outside world).
+3. Change is best made with intent.
+“What’s it for?” is the posture of work that matters.
+4. Human beings tell themselves stories.
+Those stories, as far as each of us is concerned, are completely and totally true, and it’s foolish to try to persuade them (or us) otherwise.
+5. We can group people into stereotyped groups that often (but not always) tell themselves similar stories, groups that make similar decisions based on their perceived status and other needs.
+6. What you say isn’t nearly as important as what others say about you.